'You're planting your brand flag': The power of brand building in the women's sports boom

 Successful leagues need legions of fans who will buy the merchandise, learn the chants and pass along their fandom.
 Strong team branding is central to all of that.
 The PWHL has only been around a few years, but its early success with fans has made it an interesting case study.

 The league's first season, which opened Jan.
 1, 2024, was played without nicknames or logos.
-The names and designs, created by Merry and Bunn's group, were released ahead of the second season.
+The names and designs, created by a partnership between the PWHL and Flower Shop, were released ahead of the second season.

 That release had an impact, according to Kanan Bhatt-Shah, vice president of brand and marketing for the PWHL.
 When fans finally had their teams' identities at their fingertips, their involvement could grow deeper.